I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/printoem/ns-printoem-ipparams.md

 `bBlankBand`

 Specifies whether a blank band was drawn in the source bitmap supplied to <a href="https://msdn.microsoft.com/library/windows/hardware/ff554261">IPrintOemUni::ImageProcessing</a>.
 A value of <b>TRUE</b> indicates that nothing was drawn in the source bitmap supplied to <b>IPrintOemUni::ImageProcessing</b>.
 A <b>TRUE</b> value also indicates that data in the source bitmap is invalid and should not be processed.
 Supplied by Unidrv.

-`dwSize`

-Specifies the size, in bytes of the IPPARAMS structure.
-Supplied by Unidrv.

-`pHalftoneOption`

-Pointer to a string containing the name of the currently selected halftoning option.
-Supplied by Unidrv.

-`ptOffset`

-Pointer to a <a href="https://msdn.microsoft.com/library/windows/hardware/ff569161">POINT</a> structure containing the banded image's offset from the upper left corner of the drawing area.
-Supplied by Unidrv.

 ## Requirements